-Developed by the Federal Housing Administration (FHA), the interest rate on your fixed rate home loan will remain the same for the duration of the loan.
+Developed by the Federal Housing Administration (FHA), the interest rate on your fixed-rate home loan will remain the same for the duration of the loan.
 When compared to other loan types, like an ARM, the interest rate for these loans is usually substantially higher.
-Most borrowers choose a fixed rate home loan because the risk of monthly cost increase is too great with an ARM.
+Most borrowers choose a fixed rate home loan because the risk of the monthly cost increase is too great with an ARM.

 Why choose an FRM?

 - If the indexed interest rate increases, it will not affect the FRM interest rate

 - Monthly payments will not increase unexpectedly during the life of the loan

 - Prepayment is often allowed without penalty

 The average 30 years fixed rate home loan interest rate in Washington State is 4.13%, compared to the 4.39% national average.
 The average is lower in Washington because the foreclosure rate and property availability have decreased in the last few years.
 When you choose a fixed-rate mortgage in Seattle or Bellevue, the Washington real estate market trends may play a part in what the loan interest rates will be.
 As a first time buyer, an FRM is the “safer” choice but as a borrower builds equity and increases asset value the potential savings could make ARMs a better choice for future loans.